 This measure is anticipated to decrease range anxiety for drivers of EVs, add much needed EV charging infrastructure, and encourage residents to make the switch to EVs.
+Switching to EVs will impact air pollution across the state.

 - Municipal governments - EV charging partners